blessedbeyondfoundation/site-gatsby/README.md

   <img alt="Gatsby" src="https://www.gatsbyjs.com/Gatsby-Monogram.svg" width="60" />
 </a>

-# Gatsby Starter Contentful Homepage
+# Blessed Beyond Foundation

-Create a homepage using Gatsby and Contentful.
+Site created using Gatsby and Contentful.
 This starter demonstrates how to use Contentful to build a homepage and can be customized to match your own visual branding.

 [View the Demo](https://gatsbycontentfulhomepage.gatsbyjs.io/)